simon-wolf/blog/_drafts/2025-03-02-seeing-the-difference.md

 My old cycling shorts were not great and after the 90 minute group ride I knew I really needed to do something about replacing them.

-Buying cycling shorts seems to be a bit of a minefield because different styles and shapes of padding will work better for some people than others.
+Buying cycling shorts seems to be a bit of a minefield because different styles and shapes of padding work better for some people than for others.
 Add weight loss into it and I didn't want to spend a huge amount on them so I pretty much blindly ended up buying a pair of [Giordana bib shorts](https://giordanacycling.com/products/fr-c-pro-bib-short#features-benefits) which I found discounted on [Decathlon's web site](https://www.decathlon.co.uk/p/mp/giordana/giordana-men-s-fr-c-pro-5cm-shorter-bibs-black/_/R-p-a6aebf68-455c-4de4-96bf-13ce7b17da89?mc=a6aebf68-455c-4de4-96bf-13ce7b17da89_c15&c=bordeaux#selectedSize=2XL) in a very fetching red colour!

-They are definitely better than my old shorts and bib shorts in themselves are different to shorts because the straps help hold them in place.
-However the padding doesn't quite go back as far as I would like although I think that might be partly due to my size (I bought the 2XL size and they fit snugly so hopefully they will see me through the loss of a fair few kilograms).
+They are definitely better than my old shorts and bib shorts are a step up from normal shorts because the shoulder straps help hold them in place.
+However the padding doesn't quite go back as far as I would like although I think that might be partly due to my size (I bought the 2XL size and they fit somewhat snugly so hopefully they will see me through the loss of a few more kilograms before I need to buy a smaller size).

 ### Clipless Pedals

 At the moment I'm cycling in trainers on Zwift's standard platform pedals.
-This works but I also want to try clipless because I do find that my feet shits around a lot and do sometimes feel that the Zwift Ride is 'free-pedalling' when my cadence gets high and the requires watts is low (as can happen in the fitness routines).
+This works but I also want to try clipless because I do find that my feet shift around a lot and do sometimes feel that the Zwift Ride is 'free-pedalling' when my cadence gets high and the requires watts is low (as can happen in the fitness routines).

 So far I've bought some [Shimano PD-RS500 SPD-SL pedals](https://ride.shimano.com/products/pd-rs500) and some [Shimano SM-SH11 SPD-SL Yellow cleats](https://ride.shimano.com/products/sm-sh11) so I now need to go and buy some clipless shoes which I want to do in-store rather than on-line to make sure that the fit properly.
 I'll post about this and the outcome in a future post.